camh/CHGridView/README.markdown

 ![A screenshot of CHGridView](http://cameron.io/files/CHGridView-sizedToGrid.png) ![A second screenshot of CHGridView](http://cameron.io/files/CHGridView-centered.png)

+(Above is two screenshots of CHGridView, one with iPhone Photos-style layout, and another with iPhoto-style layout.
+CHImageTileView is used for quick image display.)

 ###About:

 I've made a lot of grid views in the past eight months.
 I want this to be the last one.
 Right now, it's basically a UITableView clone with tiles instead of cells, but in the future I want it to be customizeable and flexible enough to reproduce paged icon views, handle un-scrollable grids, display 2000 images, show iPad-like photo stacks with pinch-to-open, and anything else that can be represented with a grid.